 Nestled in the foothills of the Sierra Nevada, Nevada County lay at the heart of the 49er experience.
 Many thousands came here to make their fortune and much evidence of their successes and occasional failures remains.
-From bustling towns still largely unchanged from the Gold Rush era to ghost towns, from gold mines and mining equipment to covered bridges and the first long-distance telephone line, these and much more can be found among the almost 200 historical landmarks situated in Nevada County.
+From bustling towns still largely unchanged from the Gold Rush era to ghost towns, from gold mines and mining equipment to covered bridges and the first long-distance telephone line, these and much more can be found among over 200 historical landmarks situated in Nevada County.
 The Nevada County Historical Landmarks Commission exists to help you find and enjoy them.
 A good way to start is by using our interactive map, developed with the support of the Nevada County Geographical Information Systems unit.
 With special thanks to Sarah Deal of the County’s GIS unit, the latest version of the interactive map is now live.
 Here is the link if you want to take it for a spin.

 Landmarks Commission celebrates 50 years

 April 29 marked the 50th anniversary of the creation of the Nevada County Historical Landmarks Commission.
 On April 29, 1969, the Board of Supervisors enacted Resolution 69-102 creating the Commission.
 To commemorate the anniversary, the Commission held a gala reunion party of all present and former Commissioners, as well as other guests involved in the work of the Commission.
 About 50 people attended the party at the historic North Star House, a local and national landmark.

 Further information about the Commission can be found on this website and in its publication, Exploring Nevada County, available both in electronic format from You Bet Press and in paperback from Comstock Bonanza Press.